 The halt has disappeared although the trackbed formation is still visible.
 The halt was at Whiteleen, to the north of an occupational crossing for Lyntone Cottage. ...More details

 This was a single platform station.
 The platform was on the east side of the line with a building typical of the line, such as that preserved at Thrumster.

 This was a single platform station.
 The platform was on the east side of the line.
-North of the station were three sidings and a loading bank, all on the east side of the line and served from the south alongside the station.
+North of the station were two sidings and a loading bank, all on the east side of the line and served from the south alongside the station.